 Targeted outreach methodologies connect businesses with the right kind of contacts.
-This means you’ll be reaching customers who boost ROI and drive conversions across various sales channel strategies.
+You’ll reach customers who boost ROI and drive conversions across various sales channel strategies.

 Here, we look at where to find them and how you can use this targeted approach to drive sales for your company.

 Step 1: Create an ideal customer profile (ICP)

 An ICP is a framework for the kind of company or consumer you want to work with.
 This includes factors like size and location.
 Let’s say you’re a B2B business searching for leads.
 When creating an ICP, ask yourself what industry your ideal client works in and how they spend most of their time.
 You should also consider the tools they use and the websites or newsletters they read.